Nycticorax/haskell-telegram-bot-base/README.md

 * updated code to match 2020 Haskell (`enter` became `hoistServer` and `ServantError` became `ServerError`)
 * restructured code base around `stack` as the project manager.

 The adaptation is solely mine.
-The license to the original code can be found under `LICENCE`.
+The license to the original code can be found under `LICENSE`.

 # How to use it
 1. Make sure you have `stack` installed and on your `$PATH`.